plcnk/Terraform/README.md

 # Terraform repository

-This is a repository of my personal Terraform projects
+This is a repository of my personal Terraform projects.